Maps in JavaScript are a flexible map data structure that stores key-value pairs where keys can be objects, functions, or primitive values.

 Essential Map Methods in JavaScript

-The map object provides several methods to work with key-value pairs.
+The JavaScript Map object provides essential instance methods and instance properties to work with key-value pairs efficiently.
 Let’s look at them one by one.

 1. The get() Method